-Where a company has failed to comply with the terms of the statutory demand or a judgment for payment, the creditor can present a windingup petition against that company.
+Where a company has failed to comply with the terms of the statutory demand or a judgment for payment, the creditor can present a winding-up petition against that company.
 A winding-up petition is accompanied by an affidavit sworn by the creditor's representative and filed in court.
-The representative deputed by the company must be duly mandated by a valid board resolution or written resolution of the directors, prior to the swearing of the affidavit.
-Prior to the presentation of the petition for winding up, a security for costs of MUR25,000 (approximately USD550) must be paid by the petitioner company.
 Once the winding-up petition is lodged in court, the court will order that the petition is notified to the other potential creditors through publication in two dailies of wide circulation and served on the respondent for them to file their respective stand.
 The debtor still has the opportunity to resist the petition for winding-up.